ValEscoSierra/ChatbotFreseria/README.md

 - **Docker:** Containerization technology that simplifies deployment and ensures consistent environments across different stages of development.

 ## How to Use:
-1. [Instructions on setting up and deploying the chatbot]
+1. npm create bot-whatsapp@latest
-2. [Any dependencies or prerequisites]
+2. npm install
-3. [Additional information for contributors or users]
+3. npm start

 Feel free to contribute to the development and improvement of this WhatsApp chatbot for La Freseria Café.
 We welcome your ideas and enhancements to make the ordering process even more seamless and enjoyable for customers.